 One in three people in the United States has a criminal record, which can interfere with a person's ability to find a job, rent or buy a home, enroll in higher education, access government benefits and more.
-Some criminal records can be sealed from public view or removed through expungement, making it easier for
+Some criminal records can be sealed from public view or removed through expungement, making it easier for people to get back on their feet after satisfying a criminal sentence.
+One in four states allows people to expunge or seal their records notwithstanding that they have unpaid fines and fees.
+Ohio, however, does not allow people to seal their records unless and until final discharge of the case, which may in turn be contingent on paying all fines. \\vi\

-Recommendation: North Carolina should expand access to expungements and record sealing.
-It should not condition them-or the completion of probation and parole-on the payment of fines and fees.
+Recommendation: Ohio should expand access to expungements and record sealing.
+It should not condition them-or final discharge-on the payment of fines and fees.